fluxninja/aperture/docs/content/references/configuration/policy.md

 ### v1Holder {#v1-holder}

 Holds the last valid signal value for the specified duration then waits for next valid value to hold.
+If it's holding a value that means it ignores both valid and invalid new signals until the hold_for duration is finished.

 #### Properties